lukaszcz/cmakefile/README.md

 ---------------

 The `PROJECT` file should contain project option declarations, each on a separate line.
-The declarations have the two forms.
+The declarations have two forms.

 1. Global declarations.
 ```